pelican9/TS_Control_Factual_Consistency/README.md

 Download the folder bart_bpe, and create your dataset in muss/resources/datasets.
 And change the dataset name in **train.ipynb**.

 ## Generate output
-If you only want to do simplification on custom sentence, then download the model from muss/experiments is enough for generation.
+First download a model from muss/experiments.
 The look up table for model is shown below.
 | Operation                          | Model                          | Model ID | Experiment ID|
 |------------------------------------|--------------------------------|----------|----------------|
 | Preserving                         | complex/complex                | 18       |local_1629593348299